 Jumbo shines his light, and Matt reports the water is still rising, almost to his foot.
 Jumbo offers to climb up to the next fork, which is between two scrawny little branches over his head.
 “I doubt I could reach your perch, but it’s comforting to know there’s room to move.”
 Matt does a little mental math: five feet to the boats, five more feet to the tent, and at least another five feet up the tree.
 “Fifteen feet!”, could it be?

 Eternity.
 Switch foot.
 Matt asks Jumbo how he’s doing.
 Asks what time is it.
 Three hours to daylight.
 Do “the challenge” and pass another smoke up.
 Watch the curls of froth and dead leaves flow past the tree.
 Stare through the trees into the darkness.
 Listen to the roar of the current.
 Wait.

 By coincidence, tonight is the peak of the Orionides meteor shower.
 If there is one advantage to their predicament, they get to stay up all night and watch the falling stars.
-"There goes one!...Did you see it?"..."No, I wasn't looking.", and so on, all night.
+“There goes one!…Did you see it?”…”No, I wasn’t looking.”, and so on, all night.
 The sky is now completely clear and packed with stars.
 An occasional light breeze drifts through the trees, chilling soggy flesh.
 Jumbo is advancing through the stages of hypothermia and Matt feels his uncontrollable shaking through the tree.
 Matt shudders.
-Suddenly, Jumbo exclaims "What the hell is that?" and frantically aims his flashlight through the trees on our left.
+Suddenly, Jumbo exclaims “What the hell is that?” and frantically aims his flashlight through the trees to the left.
 Nothing.

 “What the hell is what?” asks Matt.